 Duran Duran’s “Union of the Snake” is one of the rare songs in which they reveal the meaning.
-They explained that this song is about the evil side of human nature that exists within us and is taking over in this circumstance.
-The snake is used to represent that aspect of ourselves.
+They explain it’s about the dark side of human nature taking over, symbolized by the snake within us.

 5. “Better Metal Snake” by Dethklok

 This metal song was featured in the television show, Vikings’ because of its relativity to the show, and its overall sound!
 It’s all about brothers taking up arms to fight their common enemy.
 The “metal snake” refers to a fortified army, protected by their armor and one another’s comradery.

 6. “There’s No Such Thing as a Jaggy Snake” by Biffy Clyro

 “There’s No Such Thing as a Jaggy Snake” is a song by the Scottish rock band Biffy Clyro.
 The song has a biblical flavor as it mentions Christ.

 The lyrics awaken those striving to prove themselves against doubt, urging them to take on the world and possibly succeed despite challenges.
 Lines like “Take on the rest of the world in their own game.
 You might win again if you achieve” emphasize this empowering message.